TRAH03/arch/Arch Install.md

 ```

 ### Pacstrap Install Packages.
-This is the OS, plus some stuff that you need.
+This is the OS, plus some stuff that you need. you can add more to this commad if you want.

 ```
 pacstrap -K /mnt base linux linux-firmware linux-headers networkmanager nano vim dosfstools exfatprogs ntfs-3g grub os-prober tzdata efibootmgr sudo